bryanwong17/Test/WACV-2022-FNC.md

 Minimizing the original contrastive loss (1) only seeks to attract an anchor to different views of the same image. **Including true positives drawn from different images would increase the diversity of the training data and, in turn, has the potential to improve the quality of the learned embeddings.**

 <aside>
-💡 **Thus, the authors propose to treat the false negatives that have been identified as true positives and attract the anchor to this set.**
+> Thus, the authors propose to treat the false negatives that have been identified as true positives and attract the anchor to this set.

 </aside>